praxis-commons/convex-template-typescript/README.md

 - [ ] Add a voice system assistant agent (TanStack AI)
 - [ ] Enhance tutorial for integration and deploy
 - [ ] Add Resend email integration
-- [ ] Integrate with Stripe for payments

 ## License